• Skip to primary navigation

 Instructions

-• While the potatoes are boiling, in a large skillet, melt 4 tbsp butter and add the leeks, saute on low temperature, 10 mins.
+• While the potatoes are boiling, in a large skillet, melt 4 tbsp butter and add the leeks, saute on low temperature, 3 or 4 mins.

-• After 10 minutes, add the kale to the skillet and wilt for another 5 minutes.
+• Add the kale to the skillet and fold to fully coat with butter, cover the skillet with a lid and wilt for another 3 or 4 minutes.

-• Mash the potatoes with a hand mixer, adding heated half and half a little at a time until the desired smoothness.
-(You may not need the whole amount).
+• Mash the potatoes with a hand mixer, masher, or with a potato ricer, adding heated half and half a little at a time until the desired smoothness.

 Notes

-1. You can substitute cooked cabbage or wilted spinach for the kale.
+1. You can substitute green cabbage or fresh, chopped spinach for the kale.

 Nutrition